readdle/google_breakpad_server/README.md

 This server dump the [symbols](https://github.com/google/breakpad/blob/master/docs/getting_started_with_breakpad.md) for your native libraries, you can read [here](https://github.com/google/breakpad/blob/master/docs/getting_started_with_breakpad.md) how google breakpad works.<br/>

-Just send a ziped folder with `.so` files or single `.so` file as form data.
+Just send a ziped folder(you can include multiple ABIs - server look recurcively for `.so` files), with `.so` files or single `.so` file as form data.

 ### Dependencies